 Smarter Queue as a Meet Edgar Alternative

-When considering SmarterQueue as a Meet Edgar alternative I looked at a number of features that were necessary for me to switch:
+When considering SmarterQueue as a Meet Edgar alternative I looked at a number of preferred features:

 - Category Based Scheduling – this is where Meet Edgar shot to stardom when it was first released.
 Scheduling within categories gave us new superpowers to control what content “type” went out “when” and on what platform.